dashohoxha/oauth2_login/README.txt

 The test file helps to understand the configurations that should be done on the server and on the client: https://github.com/dashohoxha/oauth2_login/blob/7.x-1.x/tests/oauth2_login.test#L22

+Besides the module 'oauth2_login', there is also the sub-module 'oauth2_user', which can be enabled optionally.
+It provides some functions that can be useful for managing the profile of the remote oauth2 user.
+This module can be useful out-of-the-box, or it can just serve as a template or example about how to manage the remote user profile.
+For more details about the available functions look at 'oauth2_user.api.php'.